 Though directed to the church in Rome, Paul had not yet visited the city at the time he wrote his letter to the Romans.
 Rather, Paul wrote from Corinth, another major stop during his third missionary journey.
 While Corinth was a successful missional location, the city was also characterized by much immorality and idolatry.
-Paul's insistent warning against such things in the book of Romans may well reflect his experience of just how destructive such practices could be.
+Paul's insistent warning against such things in the Book of Romans may well reflect his experience of just how destructive such practices could be.

 What's the Big Idea?

 Throughout the letter to the Romans, Paul sets out to share foundational knowledge of the Christian faith.
-He begins by remarking on human sinfulness and the effects that sinfulness has on all people.
+He begins by remarking on human sinfulness and the effects that sinfulness has on all God's people.
 Paul explains that due to our rebellion against God and what He has declared right, all of humanity has been condemned.
 But, Paul goes on, God shows us grace and mercy by offering us justification, or a way to be made right, through faith in Jesus Christ, His Son.

 By Jesus’ sacrifice for us, we have been redeemed and saved.
 Christ’s blood covers our sin.
 But Paul also insists that salvation is not the endpoint of our lives of faith; it is the starting point.
 The Holy Spirit is constantly at work in our lives, shaping and growing us as we follow Jesus.
-We have been justified--redeemed or made right--by the grace of God, and this gift ought to inspire us to live a life spent in pursuit of Christ Jesus.
+We have been justified—redeemed or made right—by the grace of God, and this gift ought to inspire us to live a life spent in pursuit of Christ Jesus.

 How do I apply this?

 Romans' structure provides a hint into the importance of the book in our everyday lives.
 The book has eleven chapters of doctrine and five chapters of practical instruction.
-This marriage of both doctrine and daily life illustrates the absolute importance of both what we believe and how we live out those beliefs.
+This marriage of both doctrine and daily Christian life illustrates the absolute importance of both what we believe and how we live out those beliefs.
 As Paul writes, he emphasizes that it is vital that we know what we believe; but equally vital is the way these beliefs move us and alter our behaviors.
 Are we living out the Gospel we believe in our day-to-day lives?
 Our pursuit of God doesn't stop with salvation; it continues as each of us is sanctified as we persist in following Him.
-The Holy Spirit is constantly at work within us, helping us to grow--to live into the new life Christ has offered us.
+The Holy Spirit is constantly at work within us, helping us to grow—to live into the new life Christ has offered us.
 In other words, Paul's letter to the Roman Church assures us that God's love for us is unshakeable and boundless; let us reflect that love to the world through the way we live our lives.

 God's Word is filled with valuable wisdom and insight on what it means to live rightly.
-One of the best examples of this kind of wisdom in the Bible, let alone the New Testament, is Paul's epistle to the church of Rome.
-The book of Romans was called by theologian Martin Luther the "very purest Gospel" articulation in all of scripture.
+One of the best examples of this kind of wisdom in the Bible, let alone the New Testament, is Paul's epistle to the Romans.
+The Book of Romans was called by theologian Martin Luther the "very purest Gospel" articulation in all of scripture.
 With its clearly explained theology and doctrine and its call to faithful living, Romans is a foundational text in the life of a Christian.
 It is a reminder that it is purely by the grace of God that we are saved; let us share this remarkable good news with the world!